Updated August 15, 2022

 You’re home for your kids’ milestones.
 To be able to fold a basket of laundry on your lunch break.
 To hide the Amazon boxes before your husband sees them.
 And get a paycheck at the same time!

 Then reality sets in.

-At least, my reality, and I’m assuming yours, as well: the moment my laptop opens, the kids clamber onto my lap to Skype with Grandma.
+At least, my reality, and I’m assuming yours, as well: the moment my laptop opens, the kids clamber onto my lap asking to videochat with Grandma.
 They want to click the mouse.
 To see what happens when they push the power button.
 They need my phone.
 They need a snack.
 I have to wipe a butt.
 They start fighting.
 Crying.
 Whining.
 Spilling things.

 My attention is divided into 52 places at once, and simple projects that should take 10 minutes wind up taking an hour.